ver. 1.1.6; last updated 10/28/2019

 This site has been created by Vinny Pinto, a mystic, remote spiritual healer and consulting scientist.
-You may subscribe, as a public subscriber, to Vinny's private Facebook page, Google+ page, or Twitter feed by using the buttons below: Follow Follow @Vinny111
+You may subscribe, as a public subscriber, to Vinny's public Facebook page or Twitter feed by using the buttons below:

-Click below to like this webpage on Facebook or Google+:
+Click below to like this webpage on Facebook:

 The focus of this small website is radiation health benefits.
 The field of radiation health benefits seems to be often casually referenced in the literature and on the web by the broader umbrella term radiation hormesis, but the reality is that the term radiation hormesis really only describes a U-shaped or J-shaped curve depicting the spectrum of effects of radiation upon living systems, and thus, strictly speaking, the realm of radiation health benefits is only a subset of the larger (and fully inclusive) umbrella realm/set defined by the term radiation hormesis.
 Specifically, the primary focus of this website is the concept that there are pronounced beneficial health effects from low level exposure (LLE) to radiation from natural radioactive sources at levels that are considerably higher than normal background levels, up to levels ranging from 10X to perhaps 350X the normal background levels of radiation found in most areas on the surface of our planet.
 A related focus of this page will be the potential for creation of ormus-rich nutritional supplements by exposing water and foods to radioactivity from natural sources.
 Each of these afore-mentioned topics has previously, from 2003 through early 2008, discussed at times on my Uber-Vitality list group as one of many topics occasionally examined therein, and the latter-mentioned topics have also been discussed at times on my Ormus-Like list group and my Exotic Energies list group.
 However, since November 2007, interest in these topics related to beneficial health effects of ionizing radiation has grown greatly, and I finally realized that it was time to create this webpage offering an overview of the topic from my perspective and to start an email list group (listed below) devoted to these topics.